But there are things we should watch for and sometimes there are small adjustments that can make a big improvement.

 Break it Down

-Because doing a basal rate test involves fasting, it is common to target a specific section of the day (so you don’t have to starve yourself for long) and do only one section per day.
+Because doing a basal rate test involves fasting, it is common to target sections of the day (so you don’t have to starve yourself for long) and do only one part per day.
 The most common times might look something like this:

 - Overnight – 10p to 6a